 Select a custom Theme to give your stream a cohesive look.

-After building a Scene and selecting a Theme for your channel, it’s time to adjust the settings of Streamlabs OBS to optimize performance on your computer.
+After building a Scene and selecting a Theme for your channel, it’s time to adjust the settings of Streamlabs Desktop to optimize performance on your computer.
 Click the Settings tab in the bottom-left corner.
 Here, you can adjust settings for audio, video and stream appearance.

 Under the Output tab, you can independently adjust settings for streaming and recording quality.
 First, start by selecting Simple as the Output Mode (unless you want to tweak every detail of your stream).
 Under the Streaming header, you can adjust settings for Video and Audio Bitrate, as well as Encoder.